Niles, Ohio

 Niles is a city in Trumbull County, Ohio, United States.
 The population was 18,443 at the 2020 census.
-Located at the confluence of the Mahoning River and Mosquito Creek, Niles is a suburb in the Youngstown–Warren metropolitan area.
+Located at the confluence of the Mahoning River and Mosquito Creek, Niles is a suburb in the Youngstown–Warren metropolitan area, and roughly halfway between the two principal cities.

 Niles is best known as the birthplace of William McKinley, the 25th president of the United States.
 Located in the Rust Belt, the city's economy focused initially on iron manufacturing but later diversified to include steel and glass production.
 After the decline of heavy industry in the region in the 1970s, Niles became a retail hub for the northern Mahoning Valley with development centered around the Eastwood Mall complex and along the U.S. Route 422 corridor.
-The Mahoning Valley Scrappers baseball team plays at Eastwood Field in Niles.
+The Mahoning Valley Scrappers baseball team plays at 7 17 Credit Union Field at Eastwood in Niles.